cai001/search2/README.md

 ```
 ## Runnig

-The robot can be run with the following command:
+The robot can be run with the following command from the project root directory:
 ```cmd
 >java -jar search-2 20181212
 ```